DISCOOS/eventstore-client-dart/README.md

 EventStoreDB is an open-source, functional database with Complex Event Processing capabilities.
 Documentation for EventStoreDB can be [found here](https://eventstore.com/docs).

+This package is still in active development and not yet reached a stable version.
+You should expect breaking changes that will require refactoring both code and behaviors of code depending on this package.
+When stable 1.0.0 is released, we pledge to keep the package backwards compatible within each major version.

 ## Getting started
 * Create a cluster in [EventStore Cloud](https://developers.eventstore.com/cloud/intro/) (or [deploy your own](https://developers.eventstore.com/server/v21.6/docs/installation/#quick-start-preview))
 * Create an appropriate [connection string](https://developers.eventstore.com/clients/grpc/getting-started/#connection-details)
-* Create an instance of EventStoreClient with given connection string
+* Create an instance of EventStoreStreamsClient with given connection string

 A simple usage example of reading from a _self-hosted single-node_: